+Classification No of Remarks

+Credits

+General 2 Value Education

+Program Core 36

+Professional Elective 12

-Classification No of Remarks Credits General 2 Value Education Program Core 36 Out of 48 credits, a minimum of 36 Program Specific Soft Core 12 credits to be offered as program core Part Semester Project 12 To be registered in the III Semester Full Semester Project 20 To be registered in the IV Semester Total 82
+Part Semester Project 12 To be registered in the III Semester

+Full Semester Project 20 To be registered in the IV Semester

+Total 82

 F2.1.
 Program core: The BoS on the recommendation of the CDC will prescribe a list of courses which are essential to obtain the Master's degree in a branch of engineering, which should be 36 credits of courses, one part semester and one full semester project.